Baby Boomer Generation Retiring: Is Your Company Prepared?

 1. Bridge generational gaps — If you use a mentor/mentee system to start prepping younger workers, it will help bring your staff closer together, promote greater teamwork and improve employee retention, as your younger staff members will see a defined career path at your company.

-Sometimes you just don’t have a chance to prepare for a senior member of your staff retiring.
+Sometimes you just don’t have a chance to prepare for a senior member of your staff when they announce their retirement.
 Either the retirement is sudden and unexpected or you don’t have a person on your staff who can seamlessly fill the role.
 In these situations, partnering with a staffing agency can be very advantageous to your company.

 2. Find a replacement quickly: Because staffing agencies often have a large pool of potential workers to choose from in the initial recruiting stage, the process of filling a suddenly open position is much quicker.

-3. Fill high level positions: Some staffing agencies focus on the high end positions.
+3. Fill high-level positions: Some staffing agencies focus on high-end positions.
 When you can’t afford to make a bad hire on a high-level position within your organization, the right staffing company will put you in the best position to succeed.